CheronoK/Autolib-Data-Analysis/README.md

 # Contributing
 The data analysis was done by Martha Kibet as an assignment project for Moringa School week 4 IP.
 # License
 The project is licensed by GNU General Public License.
-See the LICENSE.md for details.
+See https://github.com/CheronoK/Independent-Project/blob/master/LICENSE for details.
 # Acknowledgements
 The data source for providing data